El7a2ny-Graduation-Project/CPR/README.md

 ## Tracking Script
 - Unfortunately, DeepSORT does not have comprehensive official documentation for its codebase.
 Its behavior is inferred from the code and community usage patterns.
 You can find the original repository [here](https://github.com/levan92/deep_sort_realtime).
+- Introduction to DeepSORT can be found [here](https://youtu.be/LbyqsoLJu5Q?feature=shared).